wharfkit/website/src/lib/guides/ContractKit/creating-smart-contract-actions.md

 #### Manually specifying the authorization

-While not required, the `authoriztion` may be passed in the options as a 3rd parameter.
+While not required, the `authorization` may be passed in the options as a 3rd parameter.
 By default the contract will create a placeholder authorization which the [Session](/docs/sessionkit/session) will automatically resolve to the current account and permission.

 ```ts
 const action = contract.action(